gnikolovski/commerce_quick_edit/README.md

 ## INTRODUCTION

 This module provides a modal form for editing commerce products.
+You can use it to quickly edit you products without having to go to the edit form and waste your valuable time.
+Just click on the quick edit link and make the necessary changes.

 After you have installed the module, you will get a new field in each of your product types.
-Go to the Manage display 'admin/commerce/config/product-types/default/edit/display' and look for the 'Quick product edit' field.
+This field will be outputted as a link on your product page, or in the product teaser.
+Go to the Manage display page 'admin/commerce/config/product-types/default/edit/display' and look for the 'Quick product edit' field.
 Choose where you want this field to show up and that is it.
-Only users with 'Use the commerce administration pages' permission will have access to the quick edit form.
+Only users with the 'Use the commerce administration pages' permission will have access to the quick edit form.

 ## REQUIREMENTS